Tax Return: The last step in running your own business

 3. Tailor your return

 The rest of the questions on this page are for SELF-EMPLOYED work only.
-Check out your records to see if your self-employed income is collectively greater than £1,000 for the tax year (the SansDrama Online App tells you this on the tax return summary page -Yup you can thank us anytime!)
+Check out your records to see if your self-employed income is collectively greater than £1,000 for the tax year (the SansDrama Online App tells you this on the tax return summary page - thank us anytime!).
 Assuming you guys have been busy bees and selected Yes you are now asked how many 'self-employed businesses' you have and what those businesses are called.
-Now, unless you know otherwise, you'll be the same as Jo and just have 1 and it'll be called whatever you named it when you first registered as self-employed.
-Most theatre folk use their stage name ie. 'Jo Bird' - if you followed our registration tutorial, you'll probs be the same.
+Now, unless you know otherwise, you'll be the same as me and just have 1 and it'll be called whatever you named it when you first registered as self-employed.
+Most people use their stage name ie. 'Jo Bird' - if you followed our registration tutorial, you'll probs be the same.

 4. Fill in your return

 Nailed it - so this next section (your actual 'tax return') has now been 'tailored' to YOU and only has the different sections that need completing for you.